TzviGreenfeld/BGU-CS/assignment1_answers.md

 ```
 > How does the policy choose which process to run?

-it just goes over all the processes and finds one that is RUNNABLE, then changing it to RUNNING and when the process is done running the scheduler sets is back to RUNNABLE. we get a simple **<u>Round Robin</u>** policy
+loops over all the processes and finds one that is `RUNNABLE`, then changing it to `RUNNING` and when the process is done running the scheduler sets is back to `RUNNABLE`. we get a simple **<u>Round Robin</u>** policy

 > What happens when a new process is created and when/how often does scheduling take place?

 when a new process is created in `fork()`, a new 'struct proc' structure is allocated to represent the process, and a copy of the calling process's address space is created.
-The new process is initially in the RUNNABLE state, and it is added to the end of the 'ptable' process table.
+The new process is initially in the `RUNNABLE` state, and it is added to the end of the 'ptable' process table.

 the scheduler runs **indefinitely**, so in that sense it is always taking place
 > What happens when a process calls a system call, for instance sleep()?
+If it's called from the user space it been first trap at trap.c->usertrap and then it is calling the appropriate system call which is  define in the kernal space

 1. The process invokes the `sleep()` system call by calling it from the user space which in turn calls the kernel-level `sys_sleep():
 ``` c